-The "gpu", "powernv" and "kannel" partitions are restricted partitions meant for general GPU or high-core computation.
-The GPU partitions are often used for deep learning, and the kannel partition for highly parallel physics simulations.
+The "gpu" and "powernv" partitions are restricted partitions meant for general GPU or high-core computation.
+The GPU partitions are often used for deep learning, and the powernv partition for specific kinds of image analysis.
 Apply for access here.

-The "amd" and "prio-gpu" systems are dedicated to processing of data from specific instruments.
+The "prio-gpu" system is dedicated to processing of data from specific instruments.
 If you want more information, please contact us.

 The Saion system is set up slightly differently from the main cluster.
 Please read the Saion introduction here for the best way to organise your computations.

 This partition has a total of 16 GPU nodes.
 Each GPU node has 36 CPU cores and 512GB main memory.
 8 nodes have four Tesla P100 GPUs and 16GB memory each.
 A further 8 nodes each have four NVIDIA V100 GPUs with 16GB memory.